Multiqubit Clifford groups are unitary 3-designs: Introduction

+Unitary designs are a ubiquitous tool in quantum information science \cite{DiViLT02, Chau05,Dank05the, DankCEL09, GrosAE07, RoyS09, ClevLLW16}.
+They are particularly useful in derandomizing constructions that rely on random unitaries, such as randomized benchmarking \cite{KnilLRB08,MageGE11,WallF14}, quantum process tomography \cite{Scot08,KimmL17}, quantum cryptography \cite{Chau05,AmbaBW09}, and data hiding \cite{DiViLT02}.
+In addition, they can generate complex projective designs \cite{ReneBSC04, Scot06, AmbaE07}, which are equally useful in derandomizing constructions that rely on random quantum states.
+Recently, projective and unitary designs have also found increasing applications beyond quantum information science, especially in the study of chaos and scrambling \cite{HaydP07,SekiS08,HosuQRY16,RobeY17}.

+Most previous studies on this subject have focused on unitary 2-designs, among which the Clifford group is the most prominent \cite{Gott97the, Chau05,Dank05the,DankCEL09, Gros06, GrosAE07,KnilLRB08,MageGE11,WallF14, ClevLLW16} due to its extensive applications in various research areas, such as quantum computation, quantum error correction, and randomized benchmarking.
+Complex projective 2-designs constructed from Clifford orbits, including the set of stabilizer states in particular, are also of special interest \cite{Gott97the, Gros06,HowaWVE14}.
+By contrast, little is known about $t$-designs with $t\geq3$ except for randomized constructions \cite{AmbaE07,HarrL09, BranHH16, CwikHMP13, NakaHKW17}, despite the intensive efforts of many researchers in the past decade.
+This situation has set a big barrier in realizing many tasks that rely on higher $t$-designs, such as quantum state discrimination \cite{AmbaE07,MattWW09}, quantum tomography \cite{HayaHH05,GrosLFB10, KimmL17}, phase retrieval \cite{GrosKK15,KuenRT17}, and reduction of query complexity \cite{BranH13}.

-Here we show that the multiqubit (including qubit)\ Clifford group is not only a unitary 2-design, but also a 3-design.
-Moreover, it is \emph{minimal} in the sense that it does not contain any proper subgroup that is also a unitary 3-design except for dimension 4 .
-As an immediate consequence, any orbit of pure states of the multiqubit Clifford group forms a 3-design; in particular, the set of stabilizer states forms a 3-design \cite{KuenG13}.
-By contrast, the Clifford group in any odd prime power dimension is only a unitary 2-design.
-These results may have wide applications in various research areas, such as quantum computation, quantum tomography, randomized benchmarking, and phase retrieval.
+Here we show that the multiqubit (including single-qubit) Clifford group is not only a unitary 2-design, but also a 3-design.
+Moreover, it is \emph{minimal} except for dimension~4 in the sense that it does not contain any proper subgroup that is also a unitary 3-design.
+As a consequence, any orbit of pure states of the multiqubit Clifford group, including the set of stabilizer states in particular, forms a 3-design, which extends the result in \rcite{KuenG13}.
+Our study not only provides infinite families of well-structured 3-designs, but also paves the way for constructing $t$-designs with even higher strengths \cite{ZhuKGG16}.
+Recently, these results have found satisfactory applications in quantum state discrimination \cite{KuenZG16D} and phase retrieval~\cite{KuenZG16L}.
+Furthermore, our work is helpful to studying multipartite entanglement in stabilizer tensor networks, which stand as an effective tool for understanding holographic duality \cite{NezaW16}.